COVID-19 alert issued for Australia-New Zealand flights

 The case, which adds to a growing coronavirus outbreak in Sydney, prompted New Zealand authorities to suspend quarantine-free travel to and from New South Wales state for three days from midnight on Tuesday.

-The Qantas (QAN.AX) flight to Wellington on Friday and the Air New Zealand (AIR.NZ) flight to Sydney on Monday were added to a list of virus "hot spots" drawn up by Australian authorities.
+The Qantas flight to Wellington on Friday and the Air New Zealand flight to Sydney on Monday were added to a list of virus “hot spots” drawn up by Australian authorities.

 The list has been growing with 21 infections detected over the past six days in New South Wales, Australia’s most populous state.